Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Environmental and Sustainability Consultant

-Fortunately, artificial intelligence is changing this paradigm.
-Thanks to automated document processing, advanced imputation of missing data, and semantic verification, AI allows companies to build Scope 3 inventories that are more complete, more traceable, and more accurate.
+Artificial intelligence is changing that picture.
+Thanks to automated document processing, imputation of missing data and automatic verification, it makes it possible to build Scope 3 inventories that are more complete, more traceable and more accurate.
+In this article we explain how to use it to overcome the "data barrier" that blocks so many organisations in their climate reporting.

-Why supplier data is still the main problem in Scope 3?
+Why is supplier data still the main problem in Scope 3?

 Automated data capture